garylirocks/quickrefs/azure-networking.markdown

 - Allows you to share public IPs among multiple internal resources
 - You associated it to a subnet (a subnet can only have one NAT gateway)
 - A zonal service, you need to choose an availability zone to deploy it
+  - And the public IP must be in the same zone
 - An NAT gateway can be associated to multiple subnets (must be in the same vNet)
 - Subnets with following resources are not compatible:
   - IPv6 address space